lpon/FuwaFuwa/README.md

 A short top down 2D action game about the trials and tribulations of navigating highschool.

-All assets made by me.
+All original assets and content.